Haxxnet/Compose-Examples/README.md

 - [WordPress](examples/wordpress) - WordPress is a free and open-source content management system written in hypertext preprocessor language and paired with a MySQL or MariaDB database with supported HTTPS.
 - [Nginx + PHP](examples/nginx-php) - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 Combined with PHP, a general-purpose scripting language geared toward web development, server-side functions can be implemented for the webs.

-### Communication - Social Networks, Forums and Video Conferencing
+### Communication - Social Networks, Webclients, Forums and Video Conferencing

 **[`^        back to top        ^`](#-project-list)**